- Our Work

 The State of Indiana identified this basin (shown in orange) as a priority and requested that TWF expand to oversee its management.

 Over the last four years TWF has led the Clean Waters Partnership, a group representing 16 local agencies and organizations, in the development of the Watershed Management Plan.
 The WMP evaluated water quality, identified pollution sources, and prioritized solutions to protect and improve the communities’ water quality, and to ensure cleaner water was reaching the Tippecanoe River.

 “TWF is absolutely delighted to share this news with our many dedicated partners and supporters who made this award possible!” said TWF Executive Director Lyn Crighton.
 “Working together with our local residents, businesses, agencies, lake associations, and agricultural community we are taking action to stop pollution and improve water quality for everyone.”

-Although the $400,000 grant funding doesn’t kick in for a little over a year, critical work is already underway in this area.
+Although the $400,000 grant funding from the EPA/Indiana Department of Environmental Management doesn’t kick in for a little over a year, critical work is already underway in this area.

 In partnership with the Kosciusko County Soil & Water Conservation District, TWF recently hired a Watershed Conservationist, Brad Clayton, who is working with landowners to implement on-the-ground water quality improvement projects.